-Especilally western-style dishes grew in popularity as plush foods.
+Especilally western-style dishes grew in popularity as gorgeous foods.

-Japanese cooks of that time invented the new western-style dishes loved by Japanese people, based on the dishes which the foreigners in Japan ate.
+Japanese cooks invented the new western-style dishes liked by Japanese people.

 They served rice instead of bread, and used ketchup and demiglace as seasonings.

-At that time, Chinese people from China built Chinatown in Yokohama,
+At the same time, Chinese people built Chinatown in Yokohama, Kobe and Nagasaki.

 They served cheap and common Chinese dish, and they become popular.